 The temporary sub-slab vapor probes will be purged using a PID to evacuate one to three volumes of soil vapor.
 The concentrations of ionizable vapors measured with the PID will be recorded.
-After purging, each probe will be connected via Teflon tubing to a laboratory-supplied individually certified clean 6-liter SUMMA canister and an 8-hour flow controller.
+During purging, the purge flow rate will not exceed 0.200 liters per minute (L/min).
+After purging, each probe will be connected via Teflon tubing to a laboratory-supplied individually certified clean 6-liter SUMMA canister.
+Using a 0.05 L/min flow regulator, the sample collection time will be approximately 120 minutes.